Human trafficking in Hong Kong: Prevention (2008)

-To prevent trafficking among foreign domestic workers, the Labor Department continued to publish “guidebooks” in several languages that explain workers’ rights, the role of employment agencies, and services provided by the government.
-These guidebooks are handed out when workers apply for identity documents, and are distributed at strategic locations around the city, including the airport, district offices, consulates, offices of labor and migrant groups, post offices, and banks.
+To prevent trafficking among foreign domestic workers, the Labour Department continued to publish “guidebooks” in several languages that explain workers’ rights, the role of employment agencies, and services provided by the government.
+These guidebooks are handed out when workers apply for identity documents, and are distributed at strategic locations around the city, including the airport, district offices, consulates, offices of labour and migrant groups, post offices, and banks.
 Short “publicity messages” promoting the employment rights and benefits of foreign domestic workers are advertised in local newspapers (in various languages) and on television.
 The Immigration Department also delivered a talk for over 100 employment agencies of foreign domestic workers to discuss relevant provisions of the Immigration Ordinance and related offenses, as well as cautionary notes for arranging foreign domestic helper employment in Hong Kong.
 The Hong Kong government did not take any specific measures to reduce the demand for commercial sex acts during the year.